 - Most importantly, make reading fun—take books on outings, celebrate the completion of a book by making cupcakes and discussing it or invite a friend over for an afternoon read-a-thon.

 Multicultural and Anti-Bias Books for Young People In Your Life

-Books Matter is ADL’s online directory of over 700 children’s books focusing on diversity, bias, bullying and social justice.
+Books Matter is ADL’s online directory of over 800 children’s and young adult books focusing on diversity, bias, bullying and social justice.
 You will find books…

 - about people, identity and culture

 - that share information about people with disabilities